moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/api.md

 }
 ```

-The response above returns an HTTP 201 code and return the server details.
+The response above returns an HTTP 201 code with the server details.

 #### Step 3 - Create a new volume

-To create a volume, you have to filled out the following input:
+To create a volume, you have to fill out the following input:

 - A volume name
 - An [Organization ID](/advanced/api_organization.html)
 - A size in GB
 - The volume type - LSSD (Local solid state drive) or LHDD (Local spinning disk)

 You can create and attach additional volumes to an existing server.
-(The server must be stopped)
+The server must be stopped.

 Let's create a new volume of type SSD with a size of 10GB.